Home / Division of Academics / Charter Schools

 I. Charter School Application

-Applicants should complete the appropriate application based on whether or not they are a New Charter Operator or an Experienced Charter Operator.
+Applicants should complete the appropriate application based on designation as a New Charter Operator or Experienced Charter Operator.

-January 17, 2025: Last day for East Baton Rouge Parish School Board to make decisions to approve or deny charter applications
+January 29, 2026: Last day for East Baton Rouge Parish School Board to make decisions to approve or deny charter applications.

 III.
 Charter Application Review Process